[Updated 2 December 2018]

 - Zest of one orange

-- Mix together all the dry ingredients with the carrot, fruit and orange zest.
+- Mix together all the dry ingredients (ground almonds, walnuts, baking powder, cacao powder, sweetener) with the carrot, fruit and orange zest.
 Then add the egg, melted butter and cream, and mix well.

-- Grease a microwaveable pudding bowl with butter, and transfer the mixture to it.
+- Microwave cooking method: Grease a microwaveable pudding basin with butter, and transfer the mixture to it.

 - Microwave, covered, at 800W for 8 minutes.

-- Once firm in the middle, place an inverted plate on top of the pudding and turn upside down to get it upright onto the plate.
+- Whichever cooking method you’ve used, once the pudding is done and firm in the middle, place an inverted plate on top of the pudding, and turn upside down to get it upright onto the plate.

-- Serve immediately if you want it hot, but it’s also lovely cold.
-To keep it low-carb when serving, simply pour over double/heavy cream, or my low-carb rum/brandy sauce (recipe coming later this week).
-For non-low-carbers who just fancy this as a lighter healthier pudding, you can of course serve it with regular custard or ice cream (vanilla ice cream goes great – and if you’re in the UK, then Michelin-starred chef Heston Blumenthal’s Marmalade on Toast Ice Cream from Waitrose supermarket goes fantastically well!).
+- Serve Low-Carb Christmas Pudding immediately if you want it hot – but it’s also lovely cold.
+To keep it low-carb when serving, simply pour over double/heavy cream, or my low-carb rum/brandy sauce, or low-carb English custard.
+For non-low-carbers who just fancy this as a lighter healthier pudding, you can of course serve it with regular custard, sauce or ice cream – good quality vanilla goes great!